 Megen de Bruin-Molé

 Abstract

+This article uses fictional depictions of Mary Shelley as the ‘mother’ of sf to explore how gendered images of the Romantic genius continue to influence our perception of women in genre fiction.
+The first part of the article introduces the concept of the Romantic authorship, and reviews Shelley’s legacy as the mother of sf.
+The second part of the article analyses Shelley’s fictionalised appearances on-screen: in film, television, and new media, from 1935 to the present day.
+This analysis demonstrates that even in fictions depicting Shelley as an author in her own right, she is still marked by a gendered understanding of how women should function creatively.
+The way female authors are fictionalised (as opposed to how they are depicted in biographical or academic texts) reflects our expectations of women in the creative industries more broadly.

 Mary Wollstonecraft Shelley is widely regarded as the ‘mother of science fiction’ for her authorship of Frankenstein, first published anonymously in 1818.
 At first glance this is a formidable title.
 Brian Aldiss, one of those responsible for popularising it, described Shelley as a writer of ‘prophetic talent’, and Frankenstein as ‘a triumph of imagination: more than a new story, a new myth’ (Billion 35, 30).
 Like later science fiction, he argues, Frankenstein combined ‘social criticism with new scientific ideas, while conveying a picture of [the author’s] own day’ (23).
 In this account, Frankenstein becomes the origin story of the modern age, and Shelley its creator.
 Two hundred years after its publication, Shelley’s ‘hideous progeny’ (Shelley xiii) looms large in the genre, and numerous retellings of Frankenstein have graced screens large and small worldwide.
 However, Shelley’s role as the metaphorical ‘mother’ of this tradition is more complex than the above description implies.
 Specifically, while her feminist scholarship often portrays her symbolic motherhood as positive and powerful, popular culture offers a very different, often contradictory perspective.